-ELT 288≎ Applied Electronics and Communications
+ELT 288 Applied Electronics and Communications 4 credits

 Examination of the hardware used to implement analog and digital communication systems with emphasis on practical applications and troubleshooting.
 Students will develop a broad understanding of both wireless and wired electronic communication principles and techniques.
-Includes: modulation and detection principles for AM, FM and PM; AM, FM and TV systems; transmission lines; telephone systems fundamentals; digitaldata communications and optical communications.
+Includes: modulation and detection principles for AM, FM and PM; AM, FM and TV systems; transmission lines; telephone systems fundamentals; digital-data communications and optical communications.

-Prerequisite: ELT 137 ↔ Lecture: 3 hours Laboratory: 3 hours (course fee required)
+Prerequisite: ELT 137� Lecture: 3 hours Laboratory: 3 hours (course fee required)

-ELT 291≎ 2 credits Certification Test Review
+ELT 291♦ 2 credits Certification Test Review

-Provides students the opportunity to prepare for a wide range of certification tests including: CompTIA's A+, NET+, ISCET's CET, FCC's GROWL certification, CEMA's Mobile Electronics Technician.
+Provides students the opportunity to prepare for a wide range of certification tests including: CompTIA's A+, NET+, ISCET's CET, FCC's GROWL certification and CEMA's Mobile Electronics Technician.
 Course is custom tailored to meet the student's individual certification needs and schedule.
-(Formerly Electronics Technology Seminar) Lecture: 1 hour
+(Formerly Electronics Technology Seminar)

-0.5-4 credits ELT 296 Special Topics in Electronics Technology
+ELT 296♦ 0.5-4 credits Special Topics in Electronics Technology variable.

-Topics pertaining to current and emerging technology in electronics and computer maintenance will be covered.
-Content and format of this course are variable.
 Subject matter will be indicated in the class schedule.
 Course may be repeated up to three times when content is different, but only eight hours can be used to meet graduation requirements.
-Lecture: 0-4 hours